sqlfluff/sqlfluff/docs/source/architecture.rst

 .. _Jinja: https://jinja.palletsprojects.com/
 .. _dbt: https://docs.getdbt.com/

 Jinja_ is the default templater used by *sqlfluff*.
-Under the covers, Dbt_ also uses Jinja_ but in *sqlfluff* it is a separate templater which relies directly on the dbt_ compiler.
+Under the covers, dbt_ also uses Jinja_ but in *sqlfluff* it is a separate templater which relies directly on the dbt_ compiler.